 - Random variables take values from a domain.
-We will write them as uppercase letters (e.g., X, Y, D, etc.) - A possible world is a complete assignment of values to variables We will usually write a single "world" as ω and the set of all possible worlds as Ω - A probability measure is a function $P:\Omega\to\mathbb{R}$ over possible worlds ω satisfying:
+We will write them as uppercase letters (e.g., X, Y, D, etc.) - A possible world is a complete assignment of values to variables We will usually write a single "world" as ω and the set of all possible worlds as Ω In this lecture: worlds are discrete (i.e., we can take sums) - A probability measure is a function $P:\Omega \to \mathbb{R}$ over possible worlds ω satisfying: